 What materials Embrace Building Wraps use?

-We print on a heavy duty solid or mesh PVC or suitable substrate appropriate to the job in hand.
-The type of substrate will be confirmed following site survey.
-95% of the time we use solid PVC.
-Using mesh PVC allows the natural light through.
+We print on a heavy-duty solid PVC/PVC free, mesh PVC or suitable substrate appropriate to the job in hand.
+The type of substrate will be confirmed following the site survey.
+95% of the time we use solid PVC/PVC free.
+Using mesh PVC allows natural light through.
 Mesh eases the wind loading slightly, allowing air flow through the material.

 Take a look at our printed banner project at 1 Sloane Gardens you tube link